-The five category probability forecasts for the Seasonal (June to September) rainfall over the country as a whole are given below.
-It suggests that there is high probability (61%) of southwest monsoon seasonal rainfall to be above normal (>104% of LPA).
+The forecast based on both dynamical and statistical models suggests that quantitatively, the monsoon seasonal rainfall is likely to be 105% of the Long Period Average (LPA) with a model error of \pm 5%.
+The LPA of the season rainfall over the country as a whole for the period 1971-2020 is 87 cm.
+The five category probability forecasts for the Seasonal (June to September) rainfall over the country as a whole are given below, which suggests that there is strong probability (59%) of southwest monsoon seasonal rainfall likely to be in the above normal category or higher (>104% of LPA).

 Category Rainfall Range (% of LPA) Forecast Probability (%) Climatological Probability (%)

 Deficient < 90 2 16

-Below Normal 90 - 96 8 17
+Below Normal 90 - 95 9 17

-Normal 96 -104 29 33
+Normal 96 -104 30 33

-Above Normal 104 -110 31 16
+Above Normal 105-110 33 16

-Excess > 110 30 17
+Excess > 110 26 17

-The MME forecast for the 2024 southwest monsoon season rainfall was prepared based on the April initial conditions and using a group of coupled climate models which have highest prediction skill over the Indian monsoon region.
+The MME forecast for the southwest monsoon season rainfall during 2025 was prepared based on the April initial conditions of a group of coupled climate models which have higher prediction skill over the Indian monsoon region.